-Consultants at our genital skin cancer treatment centres in London can provide a thorough, confidential assessment.
-From their experience and by using the latest skin surface microscopy.
+Consultants at our London genital skin cancer clinic can provide a thorough, confidential assessment.
+From experience and by using the latest skin surface microscopy.

 In appropriate cases, a biopsy may be taken, for analysis by our in house lab.
 Other specialists from our team can also assist, such as plastic surgeons, urologists, oncologists.

-We naturally need to know the nature of a problem and any penetration into other areas of the body but in most cases, in depth diagnosis is there to ensure our patients receive optimal treatment.
+We naturally need to know the nature of a problem and any penetration into other areas of the body.
+This is not common in early stage cases, in depth diagnosis is simply there to ensure our patients receive optimal treatment.

 Penile Cancer Treatment

 In addition to the symptoms mentioned above, you may see skin thickening, a discharge, or bleeding, or other fresh growths.
-Although in many cases, penile cancer is quite painless.
+Although in the majority of cases, penile skin cancer is quite painless.

-For early stage cancers, non invasive treatments such as laser surgery, photodynamic therapy, even specialist creams can bring a permanent cure.
-More serious issues can also be effectively treated.
+For early stage skin cancers, non invasive treatments such as laser surgery, photodynamic therapy, even specialist creams can bring a permanent cure.
+More serious issues are also able to be effectively treated.

 Where surgery is needed, Mohs surgery is the most advanced form of skin cancer surgery.
-Valuable in genital cases, where conservation of healthy tissue is so important for cosmetic and functional reasons.
+Valuable in genital skin cancer, where conservation of healthy tissue is so important for cosmetic and functional reasons.

 Vulval Cancer Treatment

-Again, treatment for vulval cancer follows the path of many other skin cancers, according to seriousness.
-Laser surgery, photodynamic therapy, or specialist surgery are all proven options.
+Again, treatment for vulval skin cancer follows the path of many other types, according to seriousness.
+Laser surgery, photodynamic therapy, or specialist surgery are proven options.